Narcolapser/CMSContent/roadmap.md

 * Provide a short cut to edit a document.
 * loading CMSForm does not load it's responder type.
 * CMSEditor/CMSForm delete double check.
+* disable required box on controls it doesn't make sense on.
+* Layout doc source should default to internal